CheongYeeMing/cheongyeeming/README.md

 # Hi, I'm Yee Ming! 👋

-I'm currently a Final Year Computer Science Undergraduate at NUS and planning to specialize in AI and SWE.
+I'm a Software Engineer at DSTA and I recently graduated from NUS with a Bachelor of Computing in Computer Science (Honours).
 I am passionate about learning new technologies and applying them to my own projects!
 I also like to develop games during my free time :D 🎮

-- 🔭 I’m currently working on a Dental VR Unity3D Project
+- 🔭 I’m currently working as a Software Engineer at DSTA
-- 🌱 I’m currently learning about Web3 and Blockchain
+- 🌱 I’m currently learning how to build scalable SaaS applications!
-- 👯 I’m looking to collaborate on a Blockchain application
+- 👯 I specialize in Artificial Intelligence, Software Engineering, and Database Systems.
-- 📫 How to reach me: Drop me an email: e0526001@u.nus.edu
+- 📫 How to reach me: Drop me an email: yeeming1108@hotmail.com
 - ⚡ Fun fact: I develop games as a side hobby :D

 ## Languages and Technologies